awsdocs/aws-xray-developer-guide/doc-source/xray-services-lambda.md

 The other difference between instrumenting Lambda functions and web applications is that the segment that Lambda creates and sends to X\-Ray cannot be modified by your function code\.
 You can create subsegments and record annotations and metadata on them, but you can't add annotations and metadata to the parent segment\.

-For more information, see [Troubleshooting Lambda\-based Applications](https://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html) in the *AWS Lambda Developer Guide*\.
+For more information, see [Using AWS X\-Ray](https://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html) in the *AWS Lambda Developer Guide*\.